-Field Description ٦ Use default parameters When checked, biclustering parameters (described below) are set automatically (this option is recommended unless the user is familiar with the parameters).
-Option files type an select one out ages and disadva fast entages of each Robust- can handle normalization name e performance memory required: problems and non gene- expression data valsp_1 + + - - valsp_2 0 0 0 - valsp_3 - - + - valsp_1ap + + - + valsp_2ap 0 0 0 + valsp_3ap - - + + flexible, and nend the valsp_3 d produces good properly or for n results also for or data that w • Always cover all genes ked, the solution • ast once (each Always cover all conditions (each condi ked, the solution tion will be inclu- will cause a redu ill run faster. ded in one or more bicluste ers).
-Un checking Overlap prior factor permitted be higher this padding a ne alues between 0 etween two diffe parameter is, the ew bicluster (will d the existing or rent biclusters more strict th require less o s in the same ne algorithm v solution.
-The vill be regarding Number of responding genes to hash Default valu alues between 1 ue is set to 100 (over the hashin recommended d unless data Maximum hash size (in MB) algorithm (the wh • d for the hashing about twice this Maximum hash size are tested a hashing stag e.
-It can take rnel options that values from 1 to ons raising this number will significantly increase the algorithm run time (may also produce better results).
+Field Description Use default parameters When checked, biclustering parameters (described below) are set automatically (this option is recommended unless the user is familiar with the parameters).
+Option files type an select one out ages and disadva fast performance • g table describes Robust- can handle normalization problems and non gene- expression data valsp_1 + + - - valsp_2 0 0 0 - valsp_3 - - + - valsp_1ap + + - + valsp_2ap 0 0 0 + valsp_3ap - - + + flexible, and end the valsp_3 produces good properly or for n results also fo or data that was - Always cover all genes When checked, the solution will cover each gene at least once (each gene will be included in one or more biclusters).
+Always cover all conditions When checked, the solution will cover each condition at least once (each condition will be included in one or more biclusters).
+Un checking this option will cause a reduction in the number of biclusters, and the algorithm will run faster.
+Overlap prior factor Can take values between 0 and 1, describes extent of overlap that is permitted between two different biclusters in the same solution.
+The higher this parameter is, the more strict the algorithm will be regarding adding a new bicluster (will require less overlap between the new bicluster and the existing ones).
+Number of responding genes to hash Default value Can take values between 1 and the number of genes in the dataset.
+Default value is set to 100 (recommended unless data set size < 100).
+Has impact over the hashing stage in the algorithm.
+Maximum hash size (in MB) ne maximum me Igorithm (the wh ory). • C Maximum hash size are tested a eter determines nd scored in the Ilt value is 4.
+In hashing stage e.
+It can take v alues from 1 to number will significantly increase the algorithm run time (may also produce better results).
 Minimum hash size This parameter determines the minimal size of condition kernel in the hashing stage.
 It can take values from 1 to 7 and must be <= Maximum hash size.
 The default value is 4.